daniel-le97/pocketbase-libsql/README.md

 Available targets:
- run                  Run the application based on the current OS check-deps           Check if required dependencies (Zig and Go) are installed install-zig          Install Zig using Go's package manager check_and_create_dir Check if the output directory exists, and create it if necessary build                Build the application for the specified target or will default to the current OS zig-build            Build the application using Zig (use this for cross-compilation)
+ run                  Run the application based on the current OS check-deps           Check if required dependencies (Zig and Go) are installed install-zig          Install Zig using ZVM (a Zig version manager written in Go) check_and_create_dir Check if the output directory exists, and create it if necessary build                Build the application for the specified target or will default to the current OS zig-build            Build the application using Zig (use this for cross-compilation)